tylertitsworth/5th-age-srd/Classes/Fighter.md

 **Triggering Roll:** Any natural even roll

-**Effect:** Deal your Strength modifier in damage (x2 at 5th level; x3 at 8th) to a different enemy you are engaged with.
+**Effect:** Deal your Strength modifier in damage, twice at champion tier, and thrice at epic tier.to a different enemy you are engaged with.

 #### Adventurer Feat